luciodale/fork/README.md

 Briefly, the `"name"` input will lose focus every time its `:on-change` event is dispatched.
 This happens because the handler creates a new value for the `external-input` state, which sparks the re-rendering of the whole `foo` component.

-As a solution, you might keep the anonymous function in place, but use the `foo` component exclusively for the logic related to `fork/form`.
+As a solution, you might keep the anonymous function in place as long as you remember to use the `foo` component exclusively for the logic related to `fork/form`.
+This approach will be adopted in the next snippets for readability purposes.

 ### How do I submit a form?